 8. Pay Off the Most Expensive Loans First: If you're considering paying off one or more of your loans ahead of schedule, start with the one that has the highest interest rate.
 If you have private loans in addition to federal loans, start with your private loans, since they almost always have higher interest rates and lack the flexible repayment options and other protections of federal loans.

 9. To Consolidate or Not to Consolidate: A consolidation loan combines multiple loans into one for a single monthly payment and one fixed interest rate.
 If this is appealing, here are some pros and cons to consider.
-You can consolidate your federal student loans through the Direct Loan program, and this calculator can help you figure out what your interest rate would be.
+You can apply to consolidate your federal student loans on StudentLoans.gov.
 For private consolidation loans, shop around carefully for a low or fixed interest rate if you can find one, and read all the fine print.
-Never consolidate federal loans into a private student loan, or you'll lose all the repayment options and borrower benefits - like unemployment deferments and loan forgiveness programs - that come with federal loans!
+Be very wary of consolidating federal loans into a private student loan, as you'll lose all the repayment options and borrower benefits - like unemployment deferments and loan forgiveness programs - that come with federal loans!

 10. Loan Forgiveness: There are various programs that will forgive all or some of your federal student loans if you work in certain fields or for certain types of employers.
 Public Service Loan Forgiveness is a federal program that forgives any student debt remaining after 10 years of qualifying payments for people in government, nonprofit, and other public service jobs.
 Find out more at IBRinfo.org.
 There are other federal loan forgiveness options available for teachers, nurses, AmeriCorps and PeaceCorps volunteers, and other professions, as well as some state, school, and private programs (see some examples).